-Attach the DB-25S printer port cable, which came with the system board, to connector J5 on the G586IPC system board.
+Attach the DB-25S printer port cable to connector J5 on the G586IPC system board.
 Make sure the colored stripe on the ribbon cable aligns with pin 1 of connector J5.
 Use a small nutdriver to mount the cable into a DB-25 cutout in the system chassis.